Organize Your Life Through Prioritizing

+You are here.
 Those are the first words I looked for on the map in the highway rest area.
 I needed that point of reference to put everything else into perspective.
 And it’s like that with just about everything.
 When it comes to making progress of any kind, you need to know your starting point.
 That’s evaluation.
 From there you can decide what should be done first, next, and so on.
 That’s prioritizing.
-Only after taking those two steps can you begin to make real progress.
+Only after taking those two steps can you begin to organize your life.

 There are three “life currencies” that we all like to have organized—time, money, and belongings.
 (Actually there are more—such as physical energy and emotions, but for now, we’ll focus on three!)
-To really organize any of these areas, we need to first evaluate, and then prioritize.
+To really organize your life in any of these areas, we need to first evaluate, and then prioritize.

 How many of us wish we had more hours in the day?
 Unfortunately there’s not much we can do about that—everyone gets the same twenty-four.
 But maybe we can learn to do more with the hours we have.
 Evaluating how our time is spent is a good place to start.
 Different life seasons require different amounts of time investment.
 A mother with babies and young children will spend much of her day just caring for their physical needs.
 Recognizing, acknowledging, and appreciating that simple fact will save a lot of frustration for everyone in the family.
 This may not be the season to take on projects or hobbies that require a big time commitment.

 Like time, money has a way of disappearing each month with little left behind to show for it.
 It’s a bit tedious to actually record where every dollar goes, but it’s a necessary “you are here” step in financial management and planning.
-It’s only when you recognize and plug holes in your family’s spending that you can begin to make any real changes.
+It’s only when you recognize and plug holes in your family’s spending that you can begin to organize your life in this area.
 Prioritize your financial needs and plans.
 Food and shelter are primal needs.
 Keeping a roof over your family’s heads (no matter how humble) and meals on the table (no matter how basic) are priorities.

 Crown Financial Ministries and Dave Ramsey both provide a wide range of free budgeting tools and advice from a sound Christian perspective.
 Prioritizing is one of the biggest keys to financial stability and progress.
 You can spend hours clipping and sorting coupons only to blow most of the savings by paying credit card late fees or exorbitant interest, or bouncing a check.

-Organize your finances.
-It’s not a quick and easy project, but little by little you can get your financial life organized.
+It’s not a quick and easy project, but little by little you can organize your life when it comes to personal finances.
 Start with keeping track of expenditures for a month to find your “you are here” position, as tough and discouraging as it might be.
 After an honest, intelligent look at that starting point, then you can begin prioritizing (think of it as financial triage!) and organize an approach to financial wellness.
 In the meantime, keep track of every receipt.
 Just put a basket or bowl in a prominent place and make sure every receipt gets deposited there.
 Take that first baby step of financial organization . . . starting today!